Polaroid Photo Restoration

 Capture the border writing

 Many Polaroids have handwritten names, dates, or captions on the white border.
-When scanning, include the full border — this information is invaluable for identifying people and dates in your collection.
+When scanning, include the full border.
+This information is invaluable for identifying people and dates in your collection.

 Store in archival boxes, not albums